simple-icons/simple-icons/CONTRIBUTING.md

 ```

 Make sure the icon is added in alphabetical order.
 If you're in doubt, you can always run `npm run our-lint` - this will tell you if any of the JSON data is in the wrong order.

+#### Source Guidelines

+We use the source URL as a reference for the current SVG in our repository and as a jumping-off point to find updates if the logo changes.
+If you used one of the sources listed below, make sure to follow these guidelines.
+If you're unsure about the source URL you can open a Pull Request and ask for help from others.

+If the SVG is sourced from:

+- **Branding page**: For an SVG from a branding page the source URL should simply link to the branding page.
+- **Company website**: If the SVG is found on the company website (but there is no branding page) the source URL should link to a common page, such as the home page or about page, that includes the source material.
+- **GitHub**: For an SVG from a GitHub (GitLab, BitBucket, etc.) repository the source URL should link to the file that was used as source material.
+If the color comes from another file in the repository the URL should link to the repository itself.

+  In any case the commit hash should be part of the URL.
+On GitHub, you can get the correct URL by pressing <kbd>y</kbd> on the GitHub page you want to link to.
+You can get help at the [getting permanent links to files page](https://help.github.com/en/github/managing-files-in-a-repository/getting-permanent-links-to-files).

+- **Wikipedia**: For an SVG from Wikipedia/Wikimedia the source URL should link to the logo file's page on the relevant site, and not the brand's Wikipedia pages.
+For example, [this is the link for AmericanExpress](https://commons.wikimedia.org/wiki/File:American_Express_logo.svg).

+In general, make sure the URL does not contain any tracking identifiers.

 ### 7. Create a pull request